-The data is provided by the MSPB employee or applicant.
+The data is provided by applicants for MSPB employment, former and current MSPB employees, and participants in MSPB programs who requested and/or received reasonable accommodations or other appropriate modifications from MSPB for medical, pregnancy, or religious reasons.
 Therefore, the accuracy is ensured by collecting the information from the source, who must attest to the truthfulness of the information they provide, including any documentation.